 - That designated community is further defined for this purpose as residents of the Greater Boston area with, or at risk of, disorders of vision, hearing, voice or speech, with a special emphasis on underserved populations.

-Our Community Benefits Needs Assessment, Community Benefits Plan and Report for Fiscal Year 2019 includes a description of our needs assessment process and findings, our Community Benefits Committee, our Logic Model, our targets and progress towards these targets, and more.
+Our Community Health Needs Assessment Report for 2022 includes a description of our needs assessment process and findings, our Community Health Advisory Committee, and next steps in the planning process.
+View our Community Health Improvement Plan.

 Please email firstname.lastname@example.org for more information on our programming.